 I recently watched a TED lecture given by Ruth Chang on “How to make hard choices.”
 According to Chang, the definition of a hard choice is one in which we must choose between two equally good options.

-In the research Chang sites, it seems that we construct our own reasons for these choices by trying to employ quantitative measures.
+In the research Chang cites, it seems that we construct our own reasons for these choices by trying to employ quantitative measures.

 Chang states, “We unwittingly assume that values like justice, beauty, kindness, are akin to scientific quantities, like length, mass and weight.
 Take any comparative question not involving value, such as which of two suitcases is heavier.
 There are only three possibilities.
 The weight of one is greater, lesser or equal to the weight of the other.
 Properties like weight can be represented by real numbers — one, two, three and so on — and there are only three possible comparisons between any two real numbers.
 One number is greater, lesser, or equal to the other.
 Not so with values.”